Our Vision

 News & Updates

-We have released our new Report “Funding Equity: Crisis to Sustainability”
+We have released our Report “Funding Equity: Crisis to Sustainability”

 Funding Equity follows Enrich Chicago’s 2018 study, A Portrait of Inequity, which illustrated that Chicago arts funding was not fully inclusive of BIPOC arts organizations.